davi-it-projects/turtl-js-api/README.md

     getAuthToken: () => localStorage.getItem("SessionKey") // or any other method
 });
 ```
+-- mock can be enabled by also giving the value ```mock: true```  this returns the mock response instead of calling the actual api

 2. Define a Service
 ```js
 const accountService = new TurtlAPIService("account", "/account");